Bal Harbour, Florida: History

 In 2015, it was reported in the press that "the Bal Harbour Police and the Glades County Sheriff set up a giant money laundering scheme, but it all fell apart when federal investigators and the Miami Herald found strange things going on."

 From 2015 onward, Bal Harbour has become known globally as a luxury enclave.
 In the words of Town & Country, Bal Harbour is the "ne plus ultra" of South Florida luxury.
 The Village, specifically its Resort Tax Committee, has invested in developing Bal Harbour's reputation as a luxury destination.
 The committee collects a specific tax which "must be used for among other tourism related activities, for the enhancement of tourism, publicity and advertising purposes."

-As the result of a concerted 5+ year international destination marketing effort from 2014-2019 by the Village, per capita resort tax revenues for the Village of Bal Harbour grew +35%.
+As the result of an international destination marketing effort from 2014 to 2019 by the Village, per capita resort tax revenues for the Village of Bal Harbour grew by 35%.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.6 sqmi.
 0.3 sqmi of it is land and 0.2 sqmi of it (42.37%) is water.

-Bal Harbour, Florida is located on the northern tip of the barrier island commonly referred to as Miami Beach; it is the northernmost barrier island in a chain that extends southward up to and including Key West, Florida.
+Bal Harbour, Florida is located on the northern tip of the barrier island commonly referred to as Miami Beach, named after the island's most prominent town of Miami Beach.
+Bal Harbour is the northernmost barrier island in a chain that extends southward up to and including Key West, Florida.

 The main traffic corridor running south to north through Bal Harbour is Collins Avenue, also demarked as Florida State Highway A1A.

 A channel between the north end of Biscayne Bay and the Atlantic Ocean runs across the northern end of Bal Harbour.

 A bridge, maintained by the State of Florida connects Bal Harbour to Haulover Park, to the north.
 Haulover Park is maintained by the Miami Dade Parks Commission.